kzr8/moe-junyuanpri/_about-us/Contact Us.md

 7:30am to 5:30pm (Monday to Friday)&nbsp;

 Eat With Your Family Day (EWYFD) <br>
-7.30am to 4.30pm (Last Friday of Each School Term)
+7.30am to 5.00pm (Last Friday of each School Term)

 School Holidays
 8:00am to 5:00pm (Monday to Friday)